LivePersonInc/developer-center/pages/Documents/MessagingChannels/PushNotificationService/overview.md

 indicator: messaging
 ---

-*Note* - the push service is available only for customers using the Mobile App Messaging SDK, for [iOS](consumer-experience-ios-sdk-overview.html) or [Android](android-overview.html).
+*Note:* the push service is available only for customers using the Mobile App Messaging SDK, for [iOS](consumer-experience-ios-sdk-overview.html) or [Android](android-overview.html).

 ### Introduction